42MajorSpellingMistakes/firefox-custom-icons/README.md

 <br><br><br>
 hey you no longer need to resize that one image :+1: (does this even support emotes?)<br>
-hey i may even learn web formating doing this<br>
+i may even learn web formating doing this<br>
 finally a good use for my free time